Michael Counts: Theatre and performance

-Tilly Losch, produced later in 1998 and described by Counts as "a dream one might have had if falling asleep after watching Casablanca", took its inspiration from the eponymous shadow box sculpture by Joseph Cornell.
-It was the first of two GAle GAtes et al. productions in which the audience was seated for the duration so that the 120-foot throw of the backstage area was visible through the false proscenium of an industrial passageway.
-The warehouse space allowed for extended preparation time in Tilly Losch: set elements could be tinkered with and refined over months, and a new mechanism, operated by hand wrenches, was developed that could tilt a wall imperceptibly in over two minutes.
+Tilly Losch was produced in 1998 and described by Counts as "a dream one might have had if falling asleep after watching Casablanca".
+It took its inspiration from the eponymous shadow box sculpture by Joseph Cornell.
+The production was the first of two by GAle GAtes et al. to use a seating arrangement that gave a view of the 120-foot backstage area through an industrial passageway within the false proscenium.
+The warehouse setting allowed time for set development, including a hand-operated mechanism designed to tilt walls over a two-minute duration.